alertbox/try-dotnet-on-azure/README.md

-# Try out the minimal API with Mediatr (C#)
+# Try out the minimal API with .NET 6.0 (preview) (C#)

-This Cocktail :cocktail: ordering backend API code demonstrates developing a minimal API with CQRS pattern for ASP.NET Web API on .NET 6.0 preview using VS Code and Development Containers.
+This [Cocktails][cocktails-list] :cocktail: ordering backend API code demonstrates developing a minimal API with CQRS pattern for ASP.NET Web API on .NET 6.0 preview using VS Code and Development Containers.

 > Originally, **Skol** is the Swedish way of saying :beers: Cheers!